Who can take part?

 - The Challenge Committee may publish clues on the competition web-site if it considers it appropriate to do so.

-- Anyone posting a solution or partial solution in any public forum before the deadline for the given Challenge will be disqualified and barred from the forums.
-Please do not publish hints without checking with us first as this may spoil the competition for others.
+- Anyone posting a solution or partial solution in any public forum before the deadline for the given Challenge will be spoiling the competition for others.
+Please do not publish hints without checking with us first!
+We reserve the right to disqualify anyone breaking this rule.